Mehakpreet21/miniproject1-123/part2.md

 It’s used to upload local repository content to a remote repository.
 It’s how you transfer commits from your local repository to a remote one.
 Pushing exports commits to remote branches unlike fetching, which imports commits to local branches.
 Example: the action of pushing every commit made in the current project.

+9. Pull
+This is used to update the local version of a repository from a remote.
+It acts like a refresh command wherein changes made by any other users on the local repository can be updated on your remote repository.